MakeSchool-Tutorials/web-7-react-redux-tetris-app/P09-Message-Popup/content.md

 application state.

 This component will appear above the game board in the center of the screen.
+The HTML element that holds this component needs to display over the rest of the component elements.

 It won't be arranged with Grid and instead will use CSS absolute position.
+Position allows us to place this anywhere on the screen regardless of the other elements.

 ## Challenges